ymdatta/SimplyClip/README.md

 We will be more than happy to help you extend the functionality of this extension. <br>
 **Happy Coding!!!!** 😄😄

-## :gear: Getting started Add SimplyClip to Google Chrome
+## :gear: Getting started Add SimplyClip to Google Chrome/Chromium based browser like Edge, Brave etc
 All you need is Google Chrome! 🕺

 1. Get the repsitory using any of the below two methords :